 This classic Monster Cookie recipe is a whole lot easier than raising children though.
 And it comes with a solid set of instructions, so, you know, that’s a win.

-Monster Cookie are made all sorts of different ways, but I think this is the best monster cookie recipe because it has all the amazing things it, peanut butter, M&Ms, chocolate chips, and oats.
+Monster Cookies are made all sorts of different ways, with all kinds of ingredients.
+I love this recipe because it has a ton of filling ingredients like peanut butter, M&Ms, chocolate chips, and oats.
 Plus they are still buttery soft and delicious.
 It took a few tries to get this one right, but it was totally worth it!

 Baking is complicated guys, so these are tips that help any cookie recipe turn out great, not just this one.